vamsitallapudi/Android-Interview-Questions-And-Answers/kotlin/README.md

 -   **What are various scoping functions in Kotlin and when to use each of them?**<br/>
     A) There are 5 different scoping functions in Kotlin - let, apply, also, with, run

     <b>1.
-Let:</b> let is an extension function that takes lambda block as parameter, has 'it' as object reference inside the block and returns the lambda block's result as return type.
+Let:</b> <i>let</i> is an extension function that takes lambda block as parameter, has 'it' as object reference inside the block and returns the lambda block's result as return type.

     Here's the syntax of let:
     ```Kotlin